Famosi/Duckietown-AI-Driving-Olympics/README.md

 What this is script does is:
 * Run an `expert` on a variety of gym-duckietown `maps` (see [maps](learning/maps)).
-* Record the actions it takes and save the pairs <action, observation> in the `train.log` file.
+* Record the actions it takes and save them (pairs `<observation, action>`) in the `train.log` file.

+An important aspect is the number of samples.
-It is possible to increase/decrease the number of observations increasing/decreasing the value of `STEPS` and/or `EPISODES` in the [collect_data.py](learning/collect_data.py) file.
+It is possible to increase/decrease the number of samples increasing/decreasing the value of `STEPS` and/or `EPISODES` in the [collect_data.py](learning/collect_data.py) file.

 Run the expert and collect data:

 ```
 python collect_data.py
 ```